Superabsorbent Polymer Supply During 2023 and Beyond

 Global demand for SAP continues to increase almost without regard to the current situation.

-Conservative numbers put demand growing at 12% annually, but in fact the growth being realized
+Conservative numbers put demand growing at 20% annually, but in fact the growth being realized is closer to 35%.

 What does all this mean and why am I telling you now?